frankfarrell/multiplexor/README.md

 ## Worth noting
 Each de-multiplexed request is handled in a separate thread as servlet request.
 You get things like transactions and endpoint level security quite cheaply, but with the overhead of extra threads.
-If typically the requests would consume N threads, the multipplexor request will consume N+1 threads
+If typically the requests would consume N threads, the multiplexor request will consume N+1 threads

 ## TODO
 1. Request ordering: Eg if there is an update and a read for the same resource in one request, which one should happen first?